xelfia/XELF.MagicaVoxel.Shaders/README.md

 # 🆇🅴🅻🅵.MagicaVoxel.Shaders
 * Shaders for [MagicaVoxel](https://ephtracy.github.io/)
   * Tested with MagicaVoxel 0.99.1a for Windows
+  * MagicaVoxel shader is a processor of vox model object.

 ## Installation

 Install the shader by copying the file from the [`shader`](shader) directory in this project into the `shader` directory of your MagicaVoxel installation.

 ## Groupable Blur
 * [blur.txt](shader/blur.txt): Shader file of the Groupable Blur
+* This will assist you:
+  * To make a gradient.
+  * To add an antialiasing effect.
+  * To add rounded corner effect.
+* Keeps it shape:
+  * Empty voxel to empty voxel
+  * Valid voxel to valid voxel
+* Palette can group:
+  * Each group will not blur into each other.
+  * Colors in same group only will blur.

 ### Console Commands
 * **xs blur `color group stride` `center weight bias`**